vishrutMathur04/Project-1/Devlog.md

 Handle command-line argument parsing with `sys.argv` and also Open the log file in append mode and test writing a static line.

+# Oct 19th 7:45 pm

+The logger file opens and writes correctly.
+No runtime errors so far.

+Next I am thinking to make the program read from stdin line by line instead of writing a static string and then also exit when the line "QUIT" is inputted.